sassquad/hero-slider/README.md

 Hero Slider
 =========

 A full-width, responsive and easy to customize slideshow.
+This version is forked from the original, so that the following enhancements are available:

+* Next and Previous buttons,
+* Autoplay is halted if you hover over the next and previous buttons, or the entire hero slider area.
+* As per the original, you can remove the autoplay class from the div to remove the autoplay feature.

 [Article on CodyHouse](http://codyhouse.co/gem/hero-slider/)